software-mansion/live-debugger/docs/dead_view_mode.md

 > #### Limitations {: .info}
 >
-> Inspecting "dead" Live View process is temporary.
-If you refresh your debugger or navigate to `Active Live Views` or `Settings` then the information will be lost.
+> Inspecting "dead" LiveView process is temporary.
+If you refresh your debugger or navigate to `Active LiveViews` or `Settings` then the information will be lost.

 Dead View Mode allows you to freely use both `Node Inspector` and `Global Traces`.
-The state, and callbacks are stored until you will continue to the next Live View.
+The state, and callbacks are stored until you will continue to the next LiveView.

 ### Status indicator

-On your navbar you can see the status of monitored Live View.
+On your navbar you can see the status of monitored LiveView.

-When Live View is _alive_ you can see it's `PID`.
+When LiveView is _alive_ you can see it's `PID`.

 ![Dead View Mode navbar status: Alive](images/dead_view_status_alive.png)

-When Live View is _dead_ you can click `Continue` to find a successor (page which you've navigated to or the reconnected page after crash).
+When LiveView is _dead_ you can click `Continue` to find a successor (page which you've navigated to or the reconnected page after crash).

 ![Dead View Mode navbar status: Dead](images/dead_view_status_dead.png)